inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_templates.md

 ```

 This template applies to indices matching the `example_instance` prefix, again configuring them to use *1 primary shard* and *1 replica*.
 But what if another index template also has a pattern that matches a given index name?
 The index `example_instance-records-records-v1.0.0`, for example, would match this template, but it would also match a template with the pattern `example_instance-records*`.
 The `priority` field allows us to determine which one will override the other.
 Since our `priority` here is `100`, it will take precedence over any template with a lower `priority` than 100, thus establishing a precedence order.

+!!!
+Note

+    When two templates have the same `priority` number, the templates will be applied *in the order they were created* (based on the template's timestamp on the OpenSearch node, created when the `PUT` request is made).
+This means that if the templates have any conflicting settings, the template that was created *last* will override templates with the same `priority` number that were created earlier.
+It is strongly advised to leave gaps between the `priority` numbers so that you can avoid having to use duplicate `priority` numbers in future and so keep the precedence order explicit.

 **Example of a new-style `_comment_template**